 So the chance of buying is more instead of just browsing your products and leaving.
 In offline stores also the concept of discount works well and gives better results.

 Build trust in your customers

-To make customers love your upsells, cross-sells, bundles, recommended products, the most important thing to do is creating trust in them.
+To make customers love your upsells, cross-sells, bundles, recommended products, the most important thing to do is to create trust in them.
 They should feel that your offers and products are relevant.
-So to build trust you can show previous customer reviews, testimonials.
+So to build trust you can show previous customer reviews, and testimonials.

 Also instead of using the ‘frequently bought together’ tag you can make use of the customer who viewed this item also viewed’ tag as seen in the above example of Amazon.
 By applying this strategy the chance of positive decision-making in customers also increases.